confidential-containers/confidential-containers/guides/troubleshooting.md

 #### failed to create shim task: failed to mount "/run/kata-containers/shared/containers/CONTAINER_NAME/rootfs"

-If your CoCo Pod gets an error like showed below then it is likely the image pull policy is set to **IfNotPresent** and the image has been found in the kubelet cache.
+If your CoCo Pod gets an error like the one shown below, then it is likely the image pull policy is set to **IfNotPresent**, and the image has been found in the kubelet cache.
 It fails because the container runtime will not delegate to the Kata agent to pull the image inside the VM and the agent in turn will try to mount the bundle rootfs that only exist in the host filesystem.

-Therefore, you must ensure that the image pull policy is set to **Always** for any CoCo Pod.
-This ways the images are always handled entirely by the agent inside the VM.
-Worth mentioning we recognize that this behavior is suboptimal and so the community has worked on solutions to avoid constant images downloads for each and every workload.
+Therefore, you must ensure that the image pull policy is set to **Always** for any CoCo pod.
+This way the images are always handled entirely by the agent inside the VM.
+It is worth mentioning we recognize that this behavior is sub-optimal, so the community provides solutions to avoid constant image downloads for each workload.

 ```
 Events: